nus-cs2113-AY2223S1/tp/docs/UserGuide.md

 5. Open your command prompt to the folder where you saved the .jar file
 6. Run java -jar easySEP.jar

+Note: The word `databases` in this guide refers to the static copy of module mappings contained in `data.csv`.

 Expected output:
 ```
                         _____ ______ _____